 - To make the honey roasted cashews, prepare a silicone mat, or a piece of parchment paper.

-- Add the chopped cashews to a pan along with the honey and roast over medium heat until the nuts are medium brown and the honey has reached a dark brown.
+- Add the chopped cashews to a pan, along with the honey, and roast over medium heat until the nuts are medium brown, and the honey has reached a dark brown.
 You can do this step over a grill if you like.

-- Immediately turn the nuts out onto the silicone mat and then sprinkle the nuts with a little bit of kosher salt.
+- Immediately turn the nuts out onto the silicone mat and sprinkle the nuts with a little bit of kosher salt.

-- For the endives, use paper towels to make the quartered pieces are very dry, and then line them up in a tray, cut-side up.
+- For the endives, use paper towels to make sure the quartered pieces are very dry, and then line them up in a tray, cut-side up.

 - Return the grilled endives to the tray and drizzle with a little more olive oil.
-To plate the salad, pile the endive wedges into a tipi and then sprinkle with crumbled Gorgonzola, the honey roasted cashews and some parsley leaves.
+To plate the salad, pile the endive wedges into a tepee and sprinkle with crumbled Gorgonzola, the honey roasted cashews and some parsley leaves.
 Finish with a bit of salt and pepper to taste.